jonico/ccf-tomcat7/apache-tomcat-7.0.14/README.txt

 Preparations
 ------------

-If you're reading this file, I'm assuming you have successfully obtained the CCFv2 distribution and extracted it to the directory where you wish to deploy the framework.
+If you're reading this file, I'm assuming you have successfully obtained the TeamForge Connector Server 2.1 distribution and extracted it to the directory where you wish to deploy the framework.

+1. Verify whether following properties files - "ccf.conf" and
+  "ccfhomeruntimeconfig-template.properties" exists in the extracted folder.

+2. Open the "ccf.conf" configuration file(e.g. $CATALINA_HOME/ccf.conf ),
+   modify ccfhome property value to a folder(e.g. c:/ccf/ccfhome) created and to be used by TeamForge Connector Server 2.1.

+3. Copy the "ccfhomeruntimeconfig-template.properties" (e.g. $CATALINA_HOME/ccfhomeruntimeconfig-
+   template.properties)to the folder path specified in the ccfhome property (e.g. c:/ccf/ccfhome) and rename the file to ccfhomeruntimeconfig.properties.

-1. Edit ccf.conf to suit your environment.
-The file included in this distribution contains comments that describe the different settings.
+4. Edit the runtime configuration properties present in ccfhomeruntimeconfig.properties to suit your environment.

-2. Make sure that the directory you specified for ccf.home exists and is writable

 Running as a Windows Service